 Well, you're not wrong.
-But think of it this way: what's more rewarding, building a table from scratch, with your bare hands, or schlepping down to your local Swedish-owned furniture mega-store, and picking out a premade option with an alarming number of vowels in the name?
-Dying your eggs without the aid of store-bought food coloring is obviously much simpler than building furniture from scratch -- but you should still feel that same tingle of self-assurance when you can get some technicolor dream eggs with nothing but beets, onion skins, and elbow grease.
+But what's more rewarding: building a table from scratch, with your bare hands, or schlepping down to your local Swedish-owned furniture mega-store and picking out a premade option with an alarming number of vowels in the name?
+Dyeing your eggs without the aid of store-bought food coloring is obviously much simpler than building furniture from scratch -- but you should still feel that same tingle of self-assurance when you can get some technicolor dream eggs with nothing but beets, onion skins, and elbow grease.
 Bonus: you don't have to leave the house to get dye -- you have all the tools probably stocked in your pantry.

 Think of this as DIY holiday fun, on a reasonable scale.
 And save your food coloring for green beer… even if it might be out of season.